SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/05-Homework.md

 [/test]
 [test]
 [input]
-T is going!
-G is going!
-J is going!
-J is not going!
-G is not going!
+houseParty(['T is going!', 'G is going!', 'J is going!', 'J is not going!', 'G is not going!'])
 [/input]
 [output]
 T